 Use reinforced socket (screw-driving machine) to loosen and tighten the cylinder head bolts.

-On engines recently manufactured Torx bolts are fitted for which an E20 - $\frac{1}{2}$ " wrench is required.
+On engines recently manufactured Torx bolts are used for which an E20 - $\frac{1}{2}$ " wrench is required.

 Remove the mounting bolts from the intake and exhaust pipes for the respective cylinder head.
+Loosen all mounting bolts of intake manifold and exhaust pipe.